cosiedzieje-app/api/readme.md

 - postalCode: string {self-explanatory}
 - street: string {only street of the address}
-- number: number {number of the house}
+- number: string (since houseNumbers can be 55a) {number of the house}
 - country: string {self-explanatory}

 e.g: